Lim Keng Peng: Murder of Vincent Loke Kok Nam

-On 2 April 1985, at his restaurant in River Valley Road, 43-year-old Vincent Loke Kok Nam (陆国楠 Lù Guònán) was shot dead by a customer, who was identified three years later as Lim Keng Peng.
+On 2 April 1985, at his restaurant in River Valley Road, 43-year-old Vincent Loke Kok Nam (陆国楠 (Lù Guònán); Pe̍h-ūe-jī: Lo̍k Kok-nâm) was shot dead by a customer, who was identified three years later as Lim Keng Peng.

 Lim was said to have gone into Loke's restaurant to buy a packet of food, and he left after getting his food.
 However, moments later, Lim returned to the shop, and complained to Loke that his packet was leaking.
 As Loke stood at the counter with Lim facing him, Lim allegedly whispered something to Loke before he pulled out a gun to fire a single shot at Loke, killing him, before Lim ran off, leaving his motorcycle behind.
 The motive for the killing was unknown, and the police were unable to identify a possible suspect in the case, despite getting the description that the gunman was left-handed.
 Loke was survived by his wife Carol Loke and two sons, aged 10 and 15.
 The restaurant was closed for weeks by Loke's wife (who became the new owner) in light of Loke's death, before it re-opened.

 Singaporean crime show Crimewatch re-enacted the shooting of Vincent Loke and aired it on television in March 1986, and the police sent a public appeal through the episode for information to solve the case.
 Still, the murder of Loke remained unsolved up until the death of Lim in 1988, when his involvement was finally discovered by the police.